MIT-Scioly/MIT-Scioly.github.io/README.md

 # MIT Science Olympiad Website

-A basic informational site for competitors and coaches to get important information and official updates about the tournament.
+A basic site for competitors and coaches to get important information and official updates about the tournament.

-## Basic Codebase Rules
+## Getting Started

-* Always run ```git pull``` before modifying the code to try and avoid merge conflicts.
+The site is constructed using [Jekyll](https://jekyllrb.com/), a static site generator.

-* Always ```git push``` code after you finish modifying anything.
-Avoid having code checked out and modified for too long on your personal machine as this leads to merge conflicts.
+To get started, follow the instructions on [Jekyll's installation page](https://jekyllrb.com/docs/installation/).

-* If you have any questions about Git or want help using it, let me know (preferably sooner rather than later).
-It's almost impossible for you to permanently break anything, but it would also be good to avoid messing stuff up since it could get complicated with multiple people.
+To build and serve the site locally, run `bundle exec jekyll serve` from the root of this repository.

-## File Structure and Naming Conventions
+## Contributing

-* We will be following Jekyll standards for the most part.
+To contribute to the site, you should get write access to the repo from the online logistics director.

-## Code Conventions
+If multiple people are working on the site, then it is advisable that you use a branch-rebase workflow.

-* Use spaces instead of tabs.
-You should be able to set your text editor to do this (ask me if you're not sure).
+Code style is dictated in the `.editorconfig` file.
-* For html files, use two spaces per tab (keeps the indentation from growing too wide).
+If you are using VS Code, you can download the [extension](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) to automatically apply the right formatting settings.

-* For css and js, use four spaces per tab
+See the [EditorConfig documentation](https://editorconfig.org/) for more information and for how to use EditorConfig on different editors.